-• encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school put in place to protect them;

-• understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.
+- encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school put in place to protect them. - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

-When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide, what steps should be taken in accordance with the LSCB Thresholds Framework and initiate a response accordingly.
-This may include providing a singly agency early help response, undertaking an early help assessment or a referral to Children's Social Care for a statutory social work assessment.
-The Head Teacher/Principal will be kept appraised of cases as appropriate.
+When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with Central Bedfordshire's Threshold Framework and initiate a response accordingly.
+This may include providing a singly agency early help response, or a referral to Children's Social Care for a statutory social work assessment.
+The Headteacher will be kept appraised of cases as appropriate.

-The DSL/School/Service will refer to the Model Setting Concern Process if a concern becomes apparent regarding a child.
+The School will refer to the Model Setting Concern Process if a concern becomes apparent regarding a child.
 For further information, please see Appendix Twelve.